grantjforrester/bruno-ticket/README.md

 3. Select 'Open Collection' and select the cloned repository folder.

-4. Set environmnet to 'debug-ticket' and check values are correct.
+4. Set environmnet to 'local-ticket' and check values are correct.

 5. Start application and any dependencies.